klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 ### The Law of Requisite Variety

-The Law of Requisite Variety, formulated by Ross Ashby, states that a control system must have at least as much variety (potential states) as the system it aims to control.
+The [Law of Requisite Variety](https://en.wikipedia.org/wiki/Variety_(cybernetics)), formulated by [Ross Ashby](https://en.wikipedia.org/wiki/W._Ross_Ashby), states that a control system must have at least as much variety (potential states) as the system it aims to control.
 In practical terms, this means:

 1. **Complexity matching**: Management systems must match the complexity of what they're managing
 2. **Variety amplification**: Strategies to increase managerial capacity (frameworks, tools, automation)